-For each experiment, the input is a visual image of a target feature and specify the direction to follow in that image.
+For each experiment, we provide a visual image of a target feature and specify the direction to follow in that image.
 We smooth the direction vector ${R}_{t}$ obtained from the rotation network by $\hat{R}_{t} = \lambda R_{t} + (1-\lambda) R_{t-1}$, where $\lambda =0.8$ is chosen empirically.
 This results in the overall sliding direction of $\hat{R}_{t} + T_{t}$ (see Sec \ref{sec:method_servoing} for details).
-We measure the distance successfully traveled by the robot without losing contact.
-As a baseline, we use the contact ellipse estimation from PyTouch~\cite{pytouch} to obtain a rotation direction to move.
-We conduct 10 trials at the same start location.
-We conduct the experiments on a \SI{2}{\milli\metre} diameter, \SI{30}{\centi\metre} length \textbf{S-shaped cable} fixed on the work surface, a \textbf{dress seam} in the middle of a dress with wrinkles on the side and a \textbf{shirt seam} near a shirt collar.
+We measure the distance successfully traveled without losing contact.
+As a baseline, we use the contact ellipse estimation from PyTouch~\cite{pytouch} and move along the major axis.
+We average over 10 trials for each test object.
+We conduct the experiments on a \SI{2}mm diameter, \SI{30}cm length \textbf{S-shaped cable} fixed on the work surface, a \textbf{dress seam} in the middle of a dress with wrinkles on the side and a \textbf{shirt seam} near a shirt collar.

 The percent distance traveled is in Table \ref{tab:servo}.
 While the baseline travels up to 43.1\% of the total distance, our policy travels at least 78.7\% of the total distance.
-The baseline is sensitive to textures that confuse the ellipse fitting, while our rotation network prediction is robust to local textures and focuses on the global spatial relations.
+The baseline is sensitive to flat textures that confuse the ellipse fitting, while our rotation network prediction is robust to local textures.
 The major failure cases of our method are ambiguity in servoing direction ($\pm 180^\circ$) and errors from the centering offset $T_t$ if the feature drifts too much.
 This effect is especially visible in the S-shaped cable, where the direction changes drastically during a rollout, whereas the seams only have a gently curve.